Sexual Abuse Lawyers in North Carolina

 - If an individual is attacked in a dark parking lot at a shopping mall where there was little lighting and no on-duty security guards despite a history of crime in the area, the victim may pursue a claim against the owner/operator of the parking lot/mall for negligent security.

-- If a student is walking back to her dorm and is sexually assaulted on campus, she may be able to prove that the university was negligent in protecting its students from acts of sexual assault.
+- If a student is walking back to their dorm and is sexually assaulted on campus, he/she may be able to prove that the university was negligent in protecting its students from acts of sexual assault.

-- If an elderly individual with mental disabilities is repeatedly sexually abused by a caretaker at his nursing home, his family members may take action against the abuser and/or the nursing home if the facility was negligent.
+- If an elderly individual with mental disabilities is repeatedly sexually abused by a caretaker at their nursing home, family members may take action against the abuser and/or the nursing home if the facility was negligent.

 Put an Experienced Advocate in Your Corner

-With multiple offices located throughout North Carolina, Lanier Law Group is ready to serve you.
-We offer contingency fee services, meaning there are no upfront costs for you and, in the unlikely event that we do not recover compensation in your case, you do not owe us a dime.
+With multiple offices located throughout North Carolina, including Asheville, Raleigh, and Charlotte, Lanier Law Group, P.A. is ready to serve you.
+We offer contingency fee services, meaning there are no upfront costs for you, and in the event that we do not recover compensation in your case, you do not owe us a dime.

 Contact us online or call (855) 757-4204 to request your free initial consultation.
 Se habla español.

 Don't Hire Just Any Law FirmGet the Heavyweights on Your Side!